cloudposse/.github/CONTRIBUTING.md

 Each module has Terratest tests in the `test/src` directory.
 Tests are written in Go.

+These tests are run by maintainers, via the CI platform, as part of the PR merge checks.

+Tests can also be run locally using the methods below.

 #### Local Testing

 Using [Leapp](https://docs.cloudposse.com/howto/geodesic/authenticate-with-leapp/), [aws-vault](https://docs.cloudposse.com/howto/geodesic/authenticate-with-aws-vault/) or or some other method, populate the following AWS credential environment variables for a suitable account: